anam-org/python-sdk/docs/user-guide/usecases.md

 )

 PERSONALITY = """
-You are Mina, a professional medical assistant representing UZ Brussel's hospital and cataract surgeon.
+You are Mina, a professional medical assistant representing a hospital and cataract surgeon.
 """

 SYSTEM_PROMPT = """